hdShang/arxiv-daily/docs/cs-LG/2025-06-18/papers/250615421v1-reward-models-in-deep-reinforcement-learning-a-survey.md

 ---
 layout: default
-title: Reward Models in Deep Reinforcement Learning: A Survey
+title: "Reward Models in Deep Reinforcement Learning: A Survey"
 ---

 # Reward Models in Deep Reinforcement Learning: A Survey